playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 ## React

 Because our `ErrorBoundary` component renders the children that are passed in, we can update our state when an error occurs.
-To do this, React provide a special _static_ handler method called `getDerivedStateFromError` which allows us to set a property in our `state` object when an error is hit.
+To do this, React provides a special _static_ handler method called `getDerivedStateFromError`, which allows us to set a property in our `state` object when an error is hit.

 ```jsx
 class ErrorBoundary extends Component {